 “As we build back an economy that works for everyone, our biggest impact comes from embracing the values and principles that make us truly unique,” according to coopmonth.coop.

 Astoria Co+op General Manager Matt Stanley said co-ops are more ubiquitous than we might think.

 “Nearly 12% of global economic activity is thought to occur through cooperatives,” Stanley said.
 “There are 64,000 cooperatives operating in the United States alone.
 It is a growing model that could be part of a solution for the vast inequality pervasive worldwide.”

-We will be running an ownership drive during the week of October 17, when we will be promoting new member sign-ups with some giveaways.
-Stay tuned!
+We will be running an ownership drive during the week of October 24-30, when we will be promoting new member sign-ups with some giveaways.
+Learn about becoming a member here.